-How Gender Stereotypes In The Media Harm Society
+How Gender Stereotypes In The Me-dia are Harmful to Mental Health

 By: Nicole Beasley

 Medically Reviewed By: Lauren Fawley

 Content/Trigger Warning: Please be advised that the article below might mention trauma-related topics that include sexual assault & violence, which could be triggering.

 Gender stereotypes, in general, have a massive impact on shaping our society and especially the minds of the younger generations.
 The media's roles shape individuals' beliefs about themselves and others and the expectations they see portrayed.
 These beliefs and stereotypes ultimately shape how gender is treated in societal constructs such as the workplace, justice, and mental health systems.
 Young boys and girls from childhood to adolescence can be greatly impacted by gender stereotypes, often negatively.
 These stereotypes may create mental health issues among this younger generation, fueling issues with body image, eating disorders, depression, and violence towards females or other genders.

 The media plays a large role in the perpetuation of gender stereotypes.
 Through advertising, television programs, news programs, music videos, commercials, video games, social media, and newspapers and magazines, media bombards us with gender stereotyping that has become deeply ingrained in our society throughout the day.

 Mental health stigmas refer to negative beliefs or attitudes toward an individual or a group of individuals experiencing mental health concerns.
 The media and ingrained often perpetuate many stigmas associated with gender and mental illness within our society.